joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 > `Component Builder → Fieldtypes → File`

-Here, you’ll see the field attributes as defined in Joomla’s documentation.
+Here, you'll see the field attributes as defined in Joomla's documentation.
 Review the available options like:

 * **Accept**
 * **Size**